Tuesday, November 5, 2024

 With elaborate and passive-aggressive cooing and care, Mother takes Warren upstairs and Alice bonds with her father, who saw her kick her brother and tacitly approved; they have both felt deprived of the mother's attention.
 [1] This "pacifist" household loaded Sylvia Plath's emotional toolbox with propensities to punish, control, compete, and claim the center of attention.
 We know little about young Warren's emotions except that he had a short fuse and rigid habits.
 He grew up to be a computer genius.

 Warren was smarter than Sylvia, proven at age 2-1/2 when he bested her storytelling with his own.
-In college the memory still smarted; she wrote about it.
+In college the memory still stung; she wrote about it.
 [2] Aurelia Plath in her Letters Home preface soft-pedals her children's sibling rivalry, saying only “[t]here were many times when each made the other miserable; and Sylvia, as the older, was the more dominant and the more culpable.”
 That the conflict-avoidant Aurelia even mentioned their conflict means it was much worse than she said.
 Sylvia's Dr. Beuscher, paraphrasing Sylvia's case notes to a biographer, said that Sylvia's teasing "went beyond normal."
 Picking on or even hitting a new sibling is normal.
 But Sylvia had tried to choke Warren and stuff cloth down his throat.
-[3] No surprise, then, that Aurelia wrote in 1938-39, "Warren develops many allergies, food, grasses, pollen, etc. He has two serious bouts with bronchial pneumonia and an asthmatic condition develops."
+[3] No surprise, then, that Aurelia wrote of 1938-39, "Warren develops many allergies, food, grasses, pollen, etc. He has two serious bouts with bronchial pneumonia and an asthmatic condition develops."
 [4] Warren had asthma attacks well into his teens.

 The siblings sometimes played nicely, but where did Sylvia learn to ridicule and kick shins and bite people, and to cut her brother's neck with an ice skate, and think to strangle him?
 She hadn't yet seen any wartime movie newsreels.
 Television did not exist.
 I hate to think the model for such behavior was her family.
 We will never know how Warren recalled Sylvia's teasing, which persisted until he grew taller than she.